lammps/lammps/doc/src/read_data.rst

-   If the data file defines a general triclinic box, then the following per-atom values in the list above are per-atom vectors which imply an orientation: (mux,muy,muz), (normx,normy,normz), (spx,spy,spz).
+   If the data file defines a general triclinic box, then the following per-atom values in the list above are per-atom vectors which imply an orientation: (mux,muy,muz) and (spx,spy,spz).
 This means they should be specified consistent with the general triclinic box and its orientation relative to the standard x,y,z coordinate axes.
 For example a dipole moment vector which will be in the +x direction once LAMMPS converts from a general to restricted triclinic box, should be specified in the data file in the direction of the **A** edge vector.
 Likewise the (x0,y0,z0) per-atom strain-free coordinates should be inside the general triclinic simulation box as explained in the note above.
 See the :doc:`Howto triclinic <Howto_triclinic>` doc page for more details.

 The atom-ID is used to identify the atom throughout the simulation and in dump files.
 Normally, it is a unique value from 1 to Natoms for